sahil2003-oss/N8N-News-Automation/README.md

 AI Summarization: Leverages the llama-3.1-8b-instant model on Groq for concise, 2-line English summaries.

-Automated Scheduling: Set to trigger every day at a specific time (e.g., 04:40 PM).
+Automated Scheduling: Set to trigger every day at a specific time (e.g. 07:00 AM).

 WhatsApp Delivery: Sends formatted messages using the Meta WhatsApp Business Cloud API.